 - Price.
 More expensive than pure gold.

 - Scarcity.
 Its rareness makes it extremely expensive.

-Global Target markets of Platinum
+Global Target Markets of Platinum

 Platinum is rare but it is still the third most-traded metal in the world after silver and gold.
 The demand of using platinum throughout the world varies according to different industries.
 Today, Platinum is mainly used in the automobile industry, jewellery making, medical sciences and other industrial areas.

 In the automobile industry, platinum is used in the construction of auto catalysts.
 These autocatalysts are coated with platinum and other metals and are inserted inside a vehicle’s exhaust line, which helps to moderate the release of harmful exhaust fumes.
-The platinum auto catalysts convert harmful hydrocarbons and carbon monoxide into carbon dioxide, water vapours and nitrogen, that helps in controlling air pollution.
+The platinum auto catalysts convert harmful hydrocarbons and carbon monoxide into carbon dioxide, water vapours and nitrogen, which helps in controlling air pollution.

 The second largest demand for platinum is for the use of jewellery making.
 Modified with other metals so that it can be easily moulded make it ideal for crafting jewellery.